TheOdinProject/curriculum/ruby/basic_ruby/methods.md

  * `my_name` is the name of your new method.
 You can name your methods almost anything you want, but there are some constraints and conventions, which are described in the next section.
  * `"Joe Smith"` is the code inside the method body.
 All of the logic for your method is contained in the indented lines of the method body.
 This particular method returns a string when the method is called.
  * `end` is a built-in keyword that tells Ruby that this is the end of the method definition.
- * <span id="calling-a-method">To call the method, you simply need to use its name, as shown in the last line of the example.</span>
+ * <span id="calling-a-method">To call the method, you need to use its name, as shown in the last line of the example.</span>

 ### Method names